Rated 'Excellent' on Trustpilot

 Certain foods and drinks

 When you consider the growth in the culture of snacks, burgers and sandwiches in the last 50 years, the popularity of toast, cereals and yoghurt for breakfast, our thirst for cold refreshing fizzy drinks, and not to mention the huge growth in coffee culture, it is not surprising that three quarters of the population suffer from bloating!
 If you take a powder protein or meal replacement shake, or a supplement in powder form, these can also cause bloating.
-The majority of powder supplements contain plant or artificial sweeteners, and not only are both forms of sweetener be bad for your health, our research shows they can also lead to an increase in bloating.
+The majority of powder supplements contain plant or artificial sweeteners, and not only are both forms of sweetener be bad for your health, our customer survey shows they can also lead to an increase in bloating.

 Our bodies are simply not designed to easily digest and eliminate these foods through our stools, leading to bloating, IBS, unhealthy poo, constipation, excessive gas and much more.
 Learn more in ‘What does your poo say about your health?’.